ImanGholamii/Password_Manager/README.md

 - **Password Generator**: Generates random, secure passwords with a mix of letters, numbers, and special characters.
 - **Password Validation**: Ensures passwords meet minimum security criteria.
+- **Clipboard**: Generated password saves in clipboard to paste easily everywhere.
 - **Data Storage**: Saves website, email/username, and password details in a text file for easy retrieval.
 - **User-Friendly Interface**: Simple and intuitive GUI built with Tkinter.